How to heat up your patio all year round?

 A compact fire bowl is the way to go for small gardens, patios and balconies.
 You can easily move it around or store it inside when not in use.
 Opt for a simple, concrete design that takes up minimal space but looks lovely when lit.

-14. Electric patio lamp heater
+14. Tabletop electric patio lamp heater

 Add heat and a unique centrepiece to your patio with an electric patio lamp heater.
 There are more styles than you may think, and you’ll enjoy your patio way longer into winter!